Politics of Rwanda: Historical background

 After its military victory in July 1994, the Rwandese Patriotic Front organized a coalition government similar to that established by President Juvénal Habyarimana in 1992.
 Called The Broad Based Government of National Unity, its fundamental law is based on a combination of the constitution, the Arusha accords, and political declarations by the parties.
-The MRND party was outlawed.
+The MRND party was banned.

 Political organizing was banned until 2003.
-The first post-war presidential and legislative elections were held in August and September 2003, respectively.
+The first post-genocide presidential and legislative elections were held in August and September 2003, respectively.

 The biggest problems facing the government were the reintegration of more than 2 million refugees returning from as long ago as 1959; the end of the insurgency and counter-insurgency among ex-military and Interahamwe militia and the Rwandan Patriotic Army, which is concentrated in the north and south west; and the shift away from crisis to medium- and long-term development planning.
 The prison population will continue to be an urgent problem for the foreseeable future, having swelled to more than 100,000 in the 3 years after the war.

 The government prohibits any form of discrimination by gender, ethnicity, race or religion.
 The government has passed laws prohibiting emphasis on Hutu or Tutsi identity in most types of political activity.

 Political-economical focus

-From 2005 to 2010 the political headcount ration on national poverty lines decreased by more than 10 percent and the life expectancy of about 64 years is higher than that of similar Sub-Sahara African countries as well as other low income countries.
+From 2005 to 2010. the political headcount ratio on national poverty lines decreased by more than 10 percent, while life expectancy increased to approximately 64 years, which is higher than that of similar Sub-Saharan African countries and other low-income countries.

-In 2011, Rwanda's CO_{2} emissions totaled 0.1 metric tons per capita, which was much lower than similar Sub-Sahara African countries as well as other low income countries.
-Rwanda´s school enrollment rate is much higher than similar Sub-Sahara African countries as well as other low income countries.
+In 2011, Rwanda's CO_{2} emissions totaled 0.1 metric tons per capita, which was significantly lower than those of similar Sub-Saharan African countries as well as other low income countries.
+Rwanda's school enrollment rate is much higher than that of similar Sub-Saharan African countries, as well as other low-income countries.

-As of 2014, Rwanda was still considered a low income country with $7.890 billion GDP, based on U.S. dollars, with a total population of 11.34 million people.
+As of 2014, Rwanda was still considered a low-income country with a GDP of $7.890 billion, based on U.S. dollars, with a total population of 11.34 million people.

-As of 2015 Rwanda had made a shift towards economic improvement, centralizing its foreign exchange around coffee and tea production, "helping to reduce poverty and inequality".
-The World Bank has praised Rwanda´s efforts.
+As of 2015, Rwanda had made a shift towards economic improvement, centralizing its foreign exchange around coffee and tea production, "helping to reduce poverty and inequality."
+The World Bank has praised Rwanda's efforts.

-Kagame has reached out to large companies, such as Costco and Starbucks, who as of 2015 were the two largest buyers of Rwandan coffee beans.
+Kagame has reached out to large companies, such as Costco and Starbucks, which, as of 2015, were the two largest buyers of Rwandan coffee beans.